Skip to main content

 The tooling has moved into the build system

 Alongside it, the cve-check class compares the versions of every recipe in your image against published CVE data and reports which known vulnerabilities apply to your build.
+On the 5.0 (scarthgap) LTS release it is enabled with INHERIT += "cve-check"; in the current development series it has moved to sbom-cve-check, enabled through the core/yocto/sbom-cve-check configuration fragment.
 Buildroot users have an equivalent view through make pkg-stats, which includes CVE matching for packages.
 None of this is exotic tooling; it ships with the build systems most embedded Linux products already use.

 What this means for your skill set